peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 }
 ```

 If we run this route either in development or production mode we will see the line 'Rendering ComponentSSR' in our browser console.
 This will never happen with server components.
 They are guaranteed to only run on the server.
-(Later more on this)

 ## Conclusion